 You are here

-Lewandowski has performed at festivals and venues across the United States and Europe, including the Casa da Música (Porto, Portugal), the Hippodrome (London), Musica Nelle Valli (San Martin Spino, Italy), the Great American Music Hall (San Francisco), the Frieze Arts Fair (London), Avalon (Los Angeles), and Redcat (Los Angeles).
-She is a 2014 Civitella Ranieri Foundation Fellow.
+Annie has performed at festivals and venues across the United States and Europe, including the Casa da Música (Porto, Portugal), the Hippodrome (London), Musica Nelle Valli (San Martino Spino, Italy), the Great American Music Hall (San Francisco), the Frieze Arts Fair (London), Avalon (Los Angeles), and REDCAT (Los Angeles).
+She is a 2014 Civitella Ranieri Foundation Fellow, and has been awarded grants from the 2018 Cornell Council for the Arts Biennial and the Atkinson Center for a Sustainable Future for her work with bioacoustics researcher Katy Payne.